 Spack uses Sphinx to build its documentation.
 In order to prevent things like broken links and missing imports, we added documentation tests that build the documentation and fail if there are any warning or error messages.

-Building the documentation requires several dependencies, all of which can be installed with Spack:
+Building the documentation requires several dependencies:

 Sphinx has several required dependencies.

-PYTHONPATH.
+python.
 The easiest way to do this is to run:

-$ spack activate py-sphinx $ spack activate py-sphinxcontrib-programoutput
+$ spack load py-sphinx py-sphinx-rtd-theme py-sphinxcontrib-programoutput

 Extension error: Could not import extension sphinxcontrib.programoutput (exception: No module named sphinxcontrib.programoutput) make: *** [html] Error 1